 These are known as curing agents.
 Thus the resin is actually the first material that is prepared from a polymer.

-Types of resins
+Types of Synthetic Resins

 - Thermoplastic resin